My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 In wrapping up our journey through the recovery, let’s recap.
 Recovery is a multidimensional process, requiring physical, emotional, and societal support.
 The landscape is evolving, with technology and awareness campaigns paving the way for a brighter future.

-To all the survivors, families, and caregivers out there, remember—you’re not alone.
-There’s a community ready to support you on this road to recovery.
-Stay strong, stay informed, and let’s continue spreading the word about stroke recovery in the United States.
+To all survivors, families, and caregivers out there, remember—you’re not alone.
+There’s a community ready to support you on this journey to healing.
+Stay strong, stay informed, and let’s keep raising awareness about recovery across the United States.